ai-collection/ai-collection/README.md

     </a>
     <h4>Looka - Logo Design & Brand Identity for Entrepreneurs
 </h4>
-    <p>Logojoy is now Looka!
-Design a Logo, make a website, and create a Brand Identity you’ll love with the power of Artificial Intelligence.
+    <p>Design a Logo, make a website, and create a Brand Identity you’ll love with the power of Artificial Intelligence.
 100% free to use.
 </p>
     <a href="https://www.thataicollection.com/redirect/looka/?utm_source=aicollection&utm_medium=github&utm_campaign=toppicks" target="_blank"><b>Get Started with Looka</b></a>
     <br />